TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

-I reserve the right to ban, report, or otherwise refuse service, using projects that requires minimal information in order to function, and contributing to any project that I have control over.
-If people are violating the code of conduct directly, insulting or harassing people, etc. Indirectly, harassing contributes offsite, inciting violence that may cause harm to the project, etc. Or people who are posting harmful and hateful content based on [information listed in section 1](#1-no-tracking) These include but not limited to the following contents:
+I reserve the right to ban, report, or otherwise refuse service, using projects that requires minimal information in order to function, and contributing to any project that I have control over indefinitely.
+If people are violating the code of conduct directly, insulting or harassing people, etc. Indirectly, harassing contributes offsite, inciting violence that may cause harm to the project, etc.
+Or people who are posting harmful and hateful content based their [public information listed in section 1](#1-no-tracking) .These include but not limited to the following contents:

 - Alt/Far-Right
 - Anti-LGBTQ+